byllumm/Y3S1-FTPServer-project/README.txt

     3.3 Check if the file received matches the file sent, using the diff Linux command or using the Makefile target:
         (Option 1) $ diff -s penguin.gif penguin-received.gif
         (Option 2) $ make check_files

-4. Test the protocol with cable disconnections and noise 4.1.
-Run receiver and transmitter again
-    4.2.
-Quickly move to the cable program console and press 0 for unplugging the cable, 2 to add noise, and 1 to normal 4.3.
-Check if the file received matches the file sent, even with cable disconnections or with noise